As the years roll along, the cost of most things just keeps increasing. That’s inflation for you.

-That’s inflation for you, as we note in “8 Basics That Beginning Investors Must Know.”
-Due to that sustained increase in the general price level of things in an economy over time, you would need around $313 in 2020 to buy the same stuff you could have bought for $100 in 1980.
+Due to that sustained increase in the general price level of things in an economy over time, you would need about $350 today to buy the same stuff you could have bought for $100 in January 1980, according to the federal Bureau of Labor Statistics.

 But some items actually have gotten cheaper in recent times.
 In fact, many are now free.